redcatjs/di-strategy/readme.md

 The IoC design pattern let your components define their own dependencies.
 These dependencies declarations can rely on container level defined abstractions (recommanded), or on direct class or factory definition.
-It can be used in addition to the Composition-Root and replace the rule's key "params" and also the parameters of call argument for rule's key "calls".
+It can be used in addition to the Composition-Root and replace the rule's key "params" and also the parameters of call argument for rule's key "calls" and "lazyCalls".

-##### with abstract class definition based on rules
+##### 2.2.1 abstract class
 ```javascript
 di.addRule('B',{
   classDef: B,